 - Declare a variable (such as

-For a full list of supported request options, see request(options, callback) in the
+For a full list of supported options, see got options in the

 Here's an example of optional metadata in the options object: